soumikbhatta/Soumikbhatta/README.md

 <br>

 ### I am Soumik Bhatta
-- An Full Stack Web Developer & Cybersecurity enthusiast.
+- A Full Stack Web Developer & Cybersecurity enthusiast.
 - A Final Year Computer Science Student @ VIT Vellore
 - Currently working on some of my cool side projects based on Web Development.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way